Arthur strives to balance aesthetics, functionality, and quality with costs when planning DIY projects in the home and garden.

 Why We Need a Blind for Our French Doors

 It might seem a silly question, with a silly answer (to block out the sun); but the sunlight in question is from the evening sun, coming from a more north westerly direction!

-Small amounts of evening sunlight that gets through the copes, hits the glass in these coloured glass windows at an acute angle, where it’s refracted and then reflected off the other glass as sunlight is bounced around the conservatory.
+A small amount of evening sunlight that gets through the copse hits the glass in these coloured glass windows at an acute angle, where it’s refracted and then reflected off the other glass as sunlight is bounced around the conservatory.
 Consequently, refracted and reflected light from the evening sun now shines in all directions into the living room from the conservatory; and hence a need for a blind.

-However, we’re not that keen on net curtains because in our view they detract from the décor of the room, and unless pulled back when not needed, obscure the view and block out some of the light.
+However, we’re not that keen on net curtains because they detract from the décor of the room and, unless pulled back when not needed, obscure the view and block out some of the light.
 We only use net curtains in the front of the house, for privacy.
-For the windows at the back of the house we use blinds, which can be pulled up out of the way when not needed, so that we get the full benefit of daylight and have an unobscured view of the greenery in the garden and beyond.
+For the windows at the back of the house, we use blinds that can be pulled up out of the way when not needed, so that we get the full benefit of daylight and have an unobscured view of the greenery in the garden and beyond.

-Therefore, putting net curtains in front of the French doors, which although would be pulled back when not needed, was just an expedient interim solution.
-Although it did give breathing space for us to assess the problem, and carefully decide on the permanent solution we wanted.
+Therefore, putting net curtains in front of the French doors (which would be pulled back when not needed) was just an expedient interim solution.
+Although it did give breathing space for us to assess the problem and carefully decide on the permanent solution we wanted.

 Setting the Criteria for a New Blind